-responds to Ford's criticism on land border restrictions | CBC News
+Responds to Ford's criticism on land border restrictions | CBC News

 Trudeau says Ford trying to 'deflect' criticism of Ontario's COVID-19 response by slamming Ottawa

-Trudeau made the comments in response to questions about his relationship with the Ontario premier during a virtual appearance at a seminar held by Ryerson University.
+Trudeau made the comments in response to questions about his relationship with Ford during a virtual appearance at a seminar held by Ryerson University.

-Ford has repeatedly said Trudeau's government hasn't done enough to keep COVID-19 from coming into Canada via travel from abroad, and has said the third wave of the pandemic is largely due to "porous borders."
+Ford has repeatedly said Trudeau's government hasn't done enough to keep COVID-19 from coming into Canada via travel from abroad and that the third wave of the pandemic is largely due to "porous borders."

 "I'm not going to pick a fight with him at this point.
 I don't think anyone wants to see people fighting during COVID," Trudeau said.